Winston throws 3 TD passes as Browns stun Jackson, Ravens 29-24 to end 5-game losing streak

-CLEVELAND (AP) — Jameis Winston threw a 38-yard touchdown pass — his third of the game — to Cedric Tillman with 59 seconds left as the Cleveland Browns stunned Lamar Jackson and the Baltimore Ravens 29-24 on Sunday to snap a five-game losing streak.
+Winston threw a 38-yard touchdown pass — his third of the game — to Cedric Tillman with 59 seconds left as Cleveland stunned Lamar Jackson and the Baltimore Ravens 29-24 on Sunday to snap a five-game losing streak.

-Making his first start in two years and replacing injured starter Deshaun Watson, Winston helped the Browns (2-6) take down their AFC North rival.
+Making his first start in more than two years and replacing injured starter Deshaun Watson, Winston capped an emotional week for the Browns (2-6) by leading them to an upset of their AFC North rival.

-But only after surviving a late comeback attempt by Jackson, who drove the Ravens (5-3) to Cleveland's 24 in the final seconds.
-Jackson brought time to avoid sacks and threw two incompletions into the end zone, the second to Zay Flowers as time expired.
+The Browns had to withstand a late comeback attempt by Jackson, who drove the Ravens (5-3) to Cleveland's 24 in the final seconds.
+Jackson bought time to avoid sacks and threw two incompletions into the end zone, the second to Zay Flowers as time expired.

-Following the play, Jackson threw his helmet in anger in front of Baltimore's bench as the Ravens' five-game winning streak ended with a surprising loss.
+When the game ended, Jackson slammed his helmet to the ground in front of Baltimore's bench as the Ravens' five-game winning streak ended with a surprising loss.

+"You can look at the Browns' record and say that's a sorry team, but this is the NFL," said Jackson, who completed 23 of 38 passes for 289 yards and two touchdowns.
+"Any week can be your day.
+We didn't make the plays.
+We didn't make the calls to win the game."

-Winston finished 27 of 41 for 334 yards in his first start since Sept.
+Winston finished 27 of 41 in his first start since Sept.
 25, 2022, for New Orleans.
-The 30-year-old took over Cleveland's offense this week after Watson suffered a season-ending Achilles tendon rupture a week ago.
+The 30-year-old took over Cleveland's offense this week after Watson went down and provided needed leadership.

-Winston did what Watson couldn't as the Browns scored their most points this season and he eclipsed 300 yards passing, something his teammate hasn't done in 19 starts over three seasons in Cleveland.
+Winston did what Watson couldn’t as the Browns scored their most points this season and he eclipsed 300 yards passing, something his teammate hasn’t done in 19 starts in his tumultuous tenure in Cleveland.

-Jackson completed 23 of 38 passes for 289 yards and two touchdowns.

-Derrick Henry had a 2-yard TD run for Baltimore, the 99th of his career.
+“He was very confident in the huddle.
+He was talking the whole time.
+Some of the stuff he was saying was a little bit out there, but he was ready to go," guard Joel Bitonio said.
+"Obviously, he threw the ball well — 300 yards, three touchdowns.
+The game-winner.
+He was a lot of energy.
+But he's been like that since he's been here, so it was expected."

-Henry’s score with 2:36 left gave the Ravens a 24-23 lead, but Winston, who signed a 1-year deal as a free agent in March, got some help from Baltimore safety Kyle Hamilton on the game-winning drive.
+Derrick Henry's 2-yard TD run with 2:36 left gave the Ravens a 24-23 lead, but Winston, who signed a one-year deal as a free agent in March, got some help from Baltimore safety Kyle Hamilton on the game-winning drive.

 Winston overthrew Elijah Moore on first down and Hamilton was in perfect position to make the interception but had the ball bounce out of his hands.